Paying bills is not exactly the part that makes landlords jump for joy. But it doesn’t have to be a headache.

 - Use consistent memos: The memo line is your best friend for clean bookkeeping.
 Always use a consistent format for internal tracking, such as: "123 Main St – Unit 2 – Leak Remediation – Inv #4471."

 To make this process even smoother and structured, use modern banking platforms that offer multiple bank accounts and built-in support for ACH payments.
-Baselane, for example, helps you tidy up your transactions, send or receive ACH payments, and keep track of cash flow.
+Baselane, for example, helps you tidy up your transactions, send or receive ACH payments, and track cash flow.
 Get started with Baselane today!

 FAQs